Sunny Jim Cave

 Description

 The steep cliffs of southern California's coast contain numerous caves, formed by the continuous work of the sea.
-At La Jolla seven sea caves are found close together, from west to east they are named Clam's Cave, Sunny Jim Cave, Arch Cave, Sea Surprize, Shopping Cart, Little Sister, and White Lady.
+At La Jolla Cove seven sea caves are found close together, from west to east they are named Clam's Cave, Sunny Jim Cave, Arch Cave, Sea Surprize, Shopping Cart, Little Sister, and White Lady.
+Togeteher they are also known as Seven Sister Caves.
 The biggest and most interesting one is accessible by an artificial tunnel from land.
-The other caves are accessible only by boat, for example with one of the kayak trips which are offered
+The other caves are accessible only by boat, for example with one of the kayak trips which are offered.

 Sunny Jim Cave is accessible by land via a hand-dug tunnel, leading down from the Cave Store, a historical landmark.
-It was named after W. W. Denslow's cartoon character Sunny Jim, a mascot for British Force Wheat, a cereal company of the 1920s.
-The entrance of the cave looks like the profile of Sunny Jim.
-The name was given to the cave by Lyman Frank Baum, the the author of the original 14 Wizard of Oz books.
-The tight connection to Hollywood is easy to understand: the cave is colourful and easy to access, so was used as location for numerous movies.
+It was named after W. W. Denslow's cartoon character Sunny Jim, a mascot for British Force Wheat Flakes, a cereal company of the 1920s.
+The outline of the entrance of the cave - seen from inside - looks like the profile of Sunny Jim.
+The name was given to the cave by Lyman Frank Baum, the author of the original 14 Wizard of Oz books.
+L. Frank Baum visited the cave when he was in Hollywood for the filming of the Wizard of Oz movie.
+Somewhere over the rainbow, not in Kansas anymore, you remember?
+The cave is closely connected to Hollywood, as it is colourful and easy to access, so was used as location for numerous movies.
+Most of them where pirate movies.